Machine Learning and Energy Consumption are two very important topics these days. One might call them trends, and they are more than just buzzwords.

 - Economic: Companies and individuals can translate energy into cost, and therefore estimate their energy bill, and make decisions based on this.

-2 Methods To Use For Effective Energy Consumption Forecasting
+7 Methods you can use for an Effective Energy Consumption Forecasting

 1. Time series are among the most used for energy consumption or production prediction.

-2. Artificial neural networks, which comprise what is called deep learning, an advanced form of machine learning inspired by the way the brain of animals works.
+2. Artificial Neural Networks (ANNs), which comprise what is called deep learning, an advanced form of machine learning inspired by the way the brain of animals works.

 When we talk about renewable energy sources, we talk about the sun, wind, rain, geothermal heat, etc. These are used to produce renewable energy, whose impact on the environment is very low.